 The Tier 3 approach is the most accurate approach to use and requires the use of plant specific data and/or plant specific measurements.
-In order to calculate CO_2 emissions using this approach, guidance is given in section 3.9.2.1 using equations 3.20-3.22 of the 2006 IPCC Guidelines, Volume 3, Chapter 3.
+To calculate CO2 emissions using this approach, guidance is given in section 3.9.2.1 using equations 3.20-3.22 of the 2006 IPCC Guidelines, Volume 3, Chapter 3.